newsuk/github-comment-manager/README.md

 ## Overview

 The Github Comment Manager makes interacting with Github comments easier.
-This module exposes four functions allowing you to create, read, update and delete comments.
+This module exposes four functions allowing you to create, read, update and remove comments.

 ### Functions